It the chemical industry, regulatory compliance is often a challenge. This is especially true for companies that have a wide range of products.

 Chemical companies are required to ensure the SDS data is accurate, up to date, and provide the buyers with an updated SDS and every year the product is purchased.
 Chemical manufacturers and distributors are required to provide a label that includes a harmonized signal word, pictogram, and hazard statement for the hazard class and category.

-Reporting on hazardous and toxic chemicals is required at the state and municipal level to help increase the public’s knowledge and access to information regarding chemicals at local facilities, their use, and releases into the environment.
+Chemical regulatory compliance means companies must report on hazardous and toxic chemicals at the state and municipal level.
+This is to help increase the public’s knowledge and access to information regarding chemicals at local facilities, their use, and releases into the environment.

 This collaborative effort between States, communities, and the chemical company can help to improve chemical safety and protect public health and the environment.
 Tier I reporting requires information on general hazard types and locations of hazardous chemicals that are present at the facility during the previous calendar year.

 Tier II reporting requires specific information on the location and amount of hazardous chemicals present at the facility during the previous calendar year.
-Reports are required to be submitted by March 1 every year to the State Emergency Response Commission (SER), the Local Emergency Planning Committee (LEPC), and the local fire department.
+You must submit these reports by March 1 every year to the State Emergency Response Commission (SER), the Local Emergency Planning Committee (LEPC), and the local fire department.

 Some of the biggest challenges facing the chemical industry are related to regulations and the management of chemicals.
-As updates and changes are made to regulations, it is important to have a department keeping track of these changes.
-The department may be composed of EHS or regulatory compliance professionals.
-By assigning this department the responsibility of submitting reports will streamline the regulatory compliance process.
+As regulations change, it’s important to have a department keeping track of these changes.
+This may be your EHS department or a chemical regulatory compliance committee.
+Assigning this department the responsibility of submitting reports will streamline the regulatory compliance process.

 How do EHS and compliance departments get their data?

 Most of the regulations require data regarding chemical inventory or from some point in the business process.
-This means data should be captured at all critical points of the supply chain, production, and distribution processes.
+This means that you should capture data at all critical points of the supply chain, production, and distribution processes.

 Start by conducting a comprehensive audit to compare business processes to SOPs and any related regulations.
 This ensures the company is conducting work in accordance with regulations.
-Manage inventory by compiling information on all chemicals and hazardous substances your company is handling into a central location like an EMS will support the completion of necessary reports.
+Manage inventory by compiling information on all chemicals and hazardous substances you have onsite.

-By integrating EHS into the business processes, companies can raise the efficiency of chemical management and provide long-term advantages in the areas of cost savings, safety, and risk management.
+By following these guidelines, you can raise the efficiency of chemical management and provide long-term cost savings, safety, and risk management.